sgruhier/foundation_rails_helper/README.md

 Errors messages are propertly displayed
 * A `display_flash_messages` helper method to use Zurb Foundation Alerts UI

-This gem has only been tested with Rails 3.1 and ruby 1.9.2.
+I use this gem only been with Rails 3.1 and ruby 1.9.2.
+It should work for Rails 3.0.

 ## Screenshots